Ankle Sprains: Avoiding the Route to Chronic Pain

 Nerve Entrapments and Ankle Sprains

-An ankle sprain, especially a lateral ankle sprain (inversion sprain), can also impact nerves.
-Attending to these nerve-centred complications is key to a successful healing journey.
+An ankle sprain, especially a lateral (inversion) sprain, can also impact nearby nerves.
+Addressing these nerve-related issues is crucial for a full recovery.

 Peroneal Nerve Release: